Moon Knight: 1,000,000 BC version

-In the year 1,000,000 BC, a homo erectus became the first person to operate as Moon Knight.
+In the year 1,000,000 BC, a Homo erectus became the first person to operate as Moon Knight.

 After befriending Fan Fei, Moon Knight joined up with the Prehistoric Avengers and was seen when the Avengers from the present arrived in their time.

+2620 BC version

+There was a Moon Knight who was active in 2620 BC.

 2500 BC version

-There was a female Moon Knight who was around in 2500 BC.
+There was a female Moon Knight who was active in 2500 BC.

-2620 BC version

-There was a Moon Knight who was around in 2620 BC.

 300 BC version

-There was a Moon Knight who was around in 300 BC and operated as Roman gladiator.
+There was a Moon Knight who was active in 300 BC and operated as a Roman gladiator.

 1710 version

-There was a Moon Knight who was around in 1710 and operated as a pirate.
+There was a Moon Knight who was active in 1710 and operated as a pirate.

 1776 version

-There was a Moon Knight who was around in 1776 and had fought in the American Revolutionary War.
+There was a Moon Knight who was active in 1776 and fought in the American Revolutionary War.

 1896 version

-There was Moon Knight who was around in 1896 during the Victorian era and dressed like an English gentleman.
+There was a Moon Knight who was active in 1896 during the Victorian era and dressed like an English gentleman.

 1920s version

-There was a Moon Knight who was around in the 1920s and dressed like a gangster.
+There was a Moon Knight who was active in the 1920s and dressed like a gangster.

 1940s version

-There was a Moon Knight who was around in the 1940s and fought Hydra during World War II.
+There was a Moon Knight who was active in the 1940s and fought Hydra during World War II.

 Ancient Mesopotamian version

-There was a Moon Knight who was around during the days of Ancient Mesopotamia.
+There was a Moon Knight who was active during the days of Ancient Mesopotamia.

 Middle Ages version

-There was a Moon Knight who was around during the Middle Ages.
+There was a Moon Knight who was active during the Middle Ages.

 Old West version

-There was a Moon Knight who was around during the Old West and operated as a gunfighter.
+There was a Moon Knight who was active during the Old West and operated as a gunfighter.

 Viking Age version

-There was a Moon Knight who was around during the Viking Age.
+There was a Moon Knight who was active during the Viking Age.

+1970s version

+There was a female Moon Knight who worked with Blade in 1977.

+Other versions

+Apocalypse Wars

+An alternate universe variant of Moon Knight appears in Extraordinary X-Men.
+This version is female and one of the Horsemen of Apocalypse before being killed by Nightcrawler.Extraordinary X-Men #12.
+Marvel Comics.

+Deadpool Kills the Marvel Universe Again

+An alternate universe variant of Moon Knight appears in Deadpool Kills the Marvel Universe Again.
+He investigates Deadpool's murder of several heroes and eventually discovers that he was brainwashed before being killed by him.

+Earth-818

+An alternate universe variant of Moon Knight from Earth-818 appears in Avengers Forever.
+This version is Mariama Spector, a member of Tony Stark's resistance against the Black Skull.Avengers: Forever Vol. 2 #12.
+Marvel Comics.

+House of M

+An alternate universe variant of Moon Knight from Earth-58163 appears in House of M as a member of Luke Cage's resistance against Magneto.House of M: Avengers #1–5.
+Marvel Comics.

+Infinity War

+Moon Shade, a clone of Moon Knight created by Adam Warlock, appears in The Infinity War.

+Infinity Warps

+Peter Spector / Arachknight, a fusion of Moon Knight and Spider-Man created by the Infinity Gems, appears in Infinity Wars.Infinity Warps: ArachKnight #2.
+Marvel Comics.

+Marvel 2099

+There are different Marvel 2099 versions of Moon Knight: